eglassman/cool-papers/defs.md

 - "Process by which a conclusion is inferred from multiple observations" [6]
 - "philosophical (i.e. suggesting a theory to explain observed facts)" not "mathematical (i.e. proving a property for all members of a well-ordered set)"

+1. two classic inductive inference paradigms: [32]
+- rule-based: "hypothesis testing in a constrained space of possible rules"
+- similarity-based: "computing similarity to the observed examples"
+2. one non-classic (Bayesian) inductive inference paradigm [32].
+	- "hypothesis averaging allows the Bayesian framework to accomodate both rule-like and similarity-like generalization behavior, depending on how peaked the posterior probability is."
+	- It has three pieces:
+		- "a prior probability distribuion over a hypothesis space of possible concepts"
+		- "a likelihood function, which scores each hypothesis according to its probability of generating the observed examples"
+			- "The likelihood, under the assumption of randomly sampled positive examples, embodies the size principle for scoring hypotheses: smaller consistent hypotheses are more likely than larger hypotheses, and they become exponentially more likely as the number of observed examples increases."
+		- "the principle of hypothesis averaging"
+			- computing the "probability of generalizing a concept to new objects by averaging the predictions of all hypotheses weighted by their posterior probability (proportional to the product of their priors and likelihoods)"
+	- two principles (size and hypothesis averaging) predict "a convergence from
+		- "similarity-like generalization (due to a broad posterior distribution) after very few examples are observed" to
+		- "rule-like generalization (due to a sharply peaked posterior distribution) after sufficiently many examples have been observed."

 Connection to ML:
 - "in general, machine learning involves building theories that explain the observed data" [10]